alt-escapism/stdio/README.md

 # fx(stdio) – the generative artist's studio

-fx(stdio) makes it easy to control the hash and other variables for your fx(hash) projects.
+A studio tailor-made for fx(hash).
+Control the hash and other variables with ease.

 ![stdio overview](static/stdio-overview.png)